 5. No-Index, (No-Follow)

-I can’t stress enough on how important it is to take your time with this.
-Yes it’s going to be extremely time consuming and tedious going through each post, it’s not a quick process at all, but again it will all be worth it in the end.
+I can’t stress enough how important it is to take your time with this.
+Yes, it will be extremely time-consuming and tedious going through each individual post, reading line for line.

 Put each post or page in the category you think it should be in, based on the data and information you gathered and analyzed.

-I wish you the very best of luck.
+The very best of luck.